maclennann/s3crets/README.md

 it will be redownloaded the next time you fetch secrets.
 Then the resolved file will be updated.

+It may or may not be checked into source control - it doesn't matter much either way.

 ## Contributing

 1. Fork it ( https://github.com/maclennann/s3crets/fork )